 When I think back to all the things I could have done to get to this lifestyle sooner, well, I made all the mistakes.
-I graduated with a pretty useless marketing degree (Twitter, FB, and Instagram were barely blips back then), got a crap job working as a Marketing Assistant, and quickly became disenchanted with the 9-5 life.
+I graduated with a pretty useless marketing degree in 2007 (Twitter, FB, and Instagram were barely blips back then), got a crap job working as a Marketing Assistant, and quickly became disenchanted with the 9-5 life.

 In the first of many career changes, I moved to Florida and became a middle school teacher.
 Though I enjoyed it at first (and lasted 7 years in an industry where many trained teachers don’t make it past 3) the bureaucracy in teaching really wears you down.
 On top of that, I was stuck in one place.
 It’s really hard to make teaching into a remote job and while there are virtual schools, you’re pretty much stuck with most of the same problems of teaching in-person — and possibly even less pay.